Vague Preference Policy Learning for Conversational Recommendation: METHODOLOGY

 \subsubsection{Graph-based Conversation Modeling}

-In the Graph-based Conversation Modeling section, we represent the current state of the conversation at turn $t$ using a dynamic undirected graph $\mathcal{G}_u^{(t)} = (\mathcal{N}^{(t)}, \mathbf{A}^{(t)})$.
+In the Graph-based Conversation Modeling section, we build on previous work ~\cite{deng2021unified, zhang2022multiple} to represent the current conversation state at turn $t$ using a dynamic undirected graph $\mathcal{G}_u^{(t)} = (\mathcal{N}^{(t)}, \mathbf{A}^{(t)})$.
 This graph is a subgraph of the heterogeneous graph, which consists of users, items, and attributes.
-The dynamic graph is constructed based on the preference distribution estimated by the Uncertainty-aware Soft Estimation (USE) module, which sets it apart from previous work ~\cite{deng2021unified, zhang2022multiple}.

 The nodes in the graph, $\mathcal{N}^{(t)}$, are defined as follows: